microsoft/AutonomousDrivingCookbook/AirSimE2EDeepLearning/README.md

 2. [Install CNTK](https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-CNTK-on-your-machine) or [install Tensorflow](https://www.tensorflow.org/install/install_windows)
 3. [Install h5py](http://docs.h5py.org/en/latest/build.html)
 4. [Install Keras](https://keras.io/#installation) and [configure the Keras backend](https://keras.io/backend/) to work with TensorFlow (default) or CNTK.
+5. [Install AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy).
+Be sure to add the location for the AzCopy executable to your system path.

 ### Simulator Package

 We have created a standalone build of the AirSim simulation environment for the tutorials in this cookbook.
-[You can download the build package from here](https://aka.ms/ADCookbookAirSimPackage).
-After downloading the package, unzip it and run the **ADCookbook_Airsim_Mountain.bat** file to start the simulator.
+[You can download the build package from here](https://airsimtutorialdataset.blob.core.windows.net/e2edl/AD_Cookbook_AirSim.7z).
+Consider using [AzCopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy), as the file size is large.
+After downloading the package, unzip it and run the PowerShell command

+`
+.\AD_Cookbook_Start_AirSim.ps1 landscape
+`

+to start the simulator in the landscape environment.

 ### Hardware